andersfuf/UIS_Prototype/README.md

 EUS-CUS10-3(anders, 100%, left): ER to relational part.

-Log in.
+Logging on.

 EUS1(lasse, 100%) Log in.
 EUS1 is very similar to CUS1.
 60% finished even though it is not started.
 EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.
+EMP-1-1-2022(22, anders, 100%): Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.

 EUS1-2: (anders, 100%) ER to relational part. created table manages with account_type field.
 Need to fix manages